impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 bar
 ```

-Hmmm, OK so according to [this link](https://web.archive.org/web/20170309012959/http://askubuntu.com/questions/705126/is-there-a-way-to-specify-a-certain-range-of-numbers-using-array-in-a-script), the way I'm accessing a range of values in the bash script needs tweaking.
+Hmmm, OK so according to [this link](https://web.archive.org/web/20170309012959/http://askubuntu.com/questions/705126/is-there-a-way-to-specify-a-certain-range-of-numbers-using-array-in-a-script){:target="_blank" rel="noopener"}, the way I'm accessing a range of values in the bash script needs tweaking.
 I change the syntax to look like this:

 ```
 #!/usr/bin/env bash